drpaulfarrow/PaulBit/README.md

 ### Access Points

+- **📚 Documentation**: http://localhost/docs (✨ **NEW** - no password required!)
+  - Comprehensive browsable documentation
+  - All markdown files rendered as clean web pages
+  - Organized by category with navigation
+  - Publicly accessible (no authentication)
 - **Publisher Dashboard**: http://localhost/demo/ (password: `PCM2025!`)
   - Modern React SPA with password protection
   - White-label design with no product branding